moretticb/moretticb.github.io/_posts/blog/2017-01-10-a-game-environment-for-complementary-project-applications.md

         <figcaption>Game loop algorithm</figcaption>
 </figure>

 It is a simplified version of the logic running in a separated Thread to update the screen, state of characters and everything else in the game.
-Click [here][GameLoopAlgorithm] to open the original image (if everything is too short to read).
+Click [here][GameLoopAlgorithm]{:target="_blank"} to open the original image (if everything is too short to read).

 [EclipseOrg]: http://www.eclipse.org/
 [GitHubGameEnv]: http://www.github.com/moretticb/GameEnv